Best AI Portfolio Management Chatbots in 2026

 Short answer

-AI portfolio management chatbots let you manage and analyze an investment portfolio in plain language, as an alternative to a robo-advisor.
-PortfolioPilot reads risk and diversification across linked accounts, Magnifi adds conversational fund research, and Empower aggregates and analyzes in dashboards.
-ChatGPT explains portfolio concepts but cannot see your accounts unless you paste data in.
-Walnut is an AI investing assistant whose chatbot is grounded in the broker you already own, framing each holding against the S&P 500 and turning research into baskets you approve.
-There is no single best one; the two questions that matter are whether it connects to your real portfolio and whether it only analyzes or can also act with your approval.
+The best AI portfolio management chatbots are PortfolioPilot for risk and diversification across linked accounts, Walnut for a chatbot grounded in the broker you already own (framing each holding against the S&P 500 and turning research into portfolios you approve), and Mezzi for tax-aware cross-account nudges.
+Magnifi adds conversational fund research, Empower aggregates and analyzes in dashboards, and ChatGPT explains portfolio concepts but cannot see your accounts unless you paste data in.
+The two questions that matter: whether it connects to your real portfolio, and whether it only analyzes or can also act with your approval.
 Walnut is not an investment adviser.

 What an AI portfolio management chatbot is